 I have also recently started a research project on transition metal stable isotopes (i.e. Cu, Fe, Ag) to understand fractionation in the ore deposit environment and a project regarding the distribution of critical metals in sulfides.
 In addition to these projects, I collaborate on several other projects as Acting Director of the Millennium Nucleus for Metal Tracing Along Subduction (NMTM: http://www.trazadoresdemetales.cl/) and as an Associate researcher of CEGA.

-Since 2011 I am in charge of setting up and managing the new analytical facilities at the Geology Department, Universidad de Chile.
-I supervised the construction of a positive-pressure, metal-free, clean lab for chemical procedures, the acquisition and installation of a Neptune Plus MC-ICP-MS and a Teledyne Photon Machines Analyte G2 laser ablation system, the acquisition of a Thermo iCAP-Qc ICP-MS, the remodeling of the Mass Spectrometry Lab (LEM-CEGA; https://www.lemcegauchile.com/) and a wet chemistry lab (currently under construction).
-In this analytical facility under my direction, we have developed zircon U-Pb dating and Hf isotope analyses using LA-MC-ICP-MS, trace element analyses in several phases including sulfides (pyrite, chalcopyrite, bornite), oxides (magnetite), silicates (olivine, pyroxene, zircon), phosphates (apatite), and melt inclusions.
+Since 2011 I am in charge of managing the analytical facilities at the Geology Department, Universidad de Chile.
+I supervised the construction of a positive-pressure, metal-free, clean lab for chemical procedures, the acquisition and installation of a Neptune Plus MC-ICP-MS and a Teledyne Photon Machines Analyte G2 laser ablation system, the acquisition of a Thermo iCAP-Qc ICP-MS, the remodeling of the Mass Spectrometry Lab (LEM-CEGA; https://www.lemcegauchile.com/) and a wet chemistry lab (completed in 2021).
+In this analytical core under my direction, we have developed zircon U-Pb dating and Hf isotope analyses using LA-MC-ICP-MS, trace element analyses in several phases including sulfides (pyrite, chalcopyrite, bornite), oxides (magnetite), silicates (olivine, pyroxene, zircon), phosphates (apatite), and melt inclusions.
 Because this is a unique laboratory in this part of South America, we have built strong national and international collaborations with researchers from the US, Argentina, Australia, and Japan.
 In addition, we have supported researchers from other disciplines such as Ecology and Archeology by developing analytical procedures for the analysis of otoliths and human hair, respectively.

 My research lines include: